Symmetry-Guided Memory Augmentation for Efficient Locomotion Learning: EXPERIMENTS

-To better understand how \textbf{Memory-Aug} policy captures task information, we analyze the latent task embeddings $z$ and $z_g$ produced by the memory module in the quadruped position tracking task under joint failures. \Figref{fig:latent_analysis} presents a PCA visualization of the latent embeddings collected across various joint failure scenarios.
+To better understand how \textbf{SGMA} policy captures task-specific information, we analyze the latent task embeddings $z$ and $z_g$ generated by the memory module in the quadruped position tracking under the joint failures experiment. \figref{fig:latent_analysis} presents a PCA visualization of the latent embeddings collected across all joint failure scenarios.
 Notably, the embeddings reveal an emergent symmetry across different legs.
 This spatial symmetry in the latent representation aligns closely with the physical symmetry of the robot’s morphology and the underlying task structure.
-This finding highlights the capacity of the memory module to infer and encode unobservable task context, allowing the policy to adapt effectively to both ID and augmented task conditions.
+This demonstrates the capacity of the memory module to infer and encode unobservable task context, which is crucial for the policy to adapt effectively across both directly seen and augmented tasks.

-\subsection{Behavior analysis with memory augmentation}
+\subsection{Behavior Analysis with Memory Augmentation}

+To better understand how the advantages of memory translate into concrete behavioral differences, we analyze locomotion strategies across different policies in quadruped position tracking under joint failures.

-We observe distinct foot movement patterns across policies in the quadruped position tracking task under joint failures.
-As shown in~\figref{fig:quantitative_motion_analysis}, \textbf{Baseline-Rand} and \textbf{Baseline-Aug} exhibit shorter air time and higher contact frequency compared to \textbf{Baseline-ID} under ID conditions.
-This indicates a cautious locomotion strategy characterized by smaller steps and frequent ground contact.
-The same pattern persists under OOD joint failures, indicating a lack of task-specific adaptation and a tendency toward over-conservative movements.
-In contrast, \textbf{Memory-Rand} and \textbf{Memory-Aug} exhibit feet air time and contact frequency comparable to \textbf{Memory-ID} in ID tasks while maintaining similar levels in OOD tasks.
-We attribute this consistency to the memory module’s ability to infer latent task context from partial observations, enabling context-aware adaptation.
+We first analyze foot motion statistics.
+As shown in \figref{fig:quantitative_motion_analysis}, both \textbf{Rand-MLP} and \textbf{SGA-MLP} exhibit shorter air times and higher contact frequencies compared to \textbf{NoAug-MLP} on direct tasks.
+This reflects a conservative locomotion strategy with smaller steps and frequent ground contacts.
+The same pattern persists under augmented joint failures, suggesting that feedforward policies lack task-specific adaptation and default to overly cautious behaviors.
+In contrast, memory-enabled policies—\textbf{SGMA} and \textbf{Rand-Memory}—achieve air time and contact frequency similar to \textbf{NoAug-Memory} on direct tasks, while maintaining comparable levels in augmented scenarios.
+This robustness highlights the memory module’s ability to infer latent task context and support adaptive locomotion.